warrence/rongta-capacitor-thermal-printer/docs/interfaces/BluetoothPrintPlugin.md

 > **openDrawer**(): `this`

+Adds an open drawer instruction to the print queue.

 #### Returns

 `this`

-#### Category Description

-Adds an open drawer instruction to the print queue.

 #### Remarks